glotzerlab/signac-docs/docs/source/environments.rst

 =========================

 In order to implement a new environment, create a new class that inherits from :py:class:`flow.ComputeEnvironment`.
-You will need to define a detection algorithm for your environment, by default we use a regular expression that matches the return value of :py:func:`socket.gethostname()`.
+You will need to define a detection algorithm for your environment, by default we use a regular expression that matches the return value of :py:func:`socket.getfqdn()`.

 Those are the steps usually required to define a new environment:

   1. Subclass from :py:class:`flow.ComputeEnvironment`.
-  2. Determine a host name pattern that would match the output of :py:func:`socket.gethostname()`.
+  2. Determine a `regular expression <https://en.wikipedia.org/wiki/Regular_expression>`_ that would match the output of :py:func:`socket.getfqdn()`.
   3. Create a template and specify the template name as ``template`` class variable.

 This is an example for a typical environment class definition: